CyberT33N/mongodb-cheat-sheet/README.md

 <br><br>

 #### find specific item and specify the result (projection)
 - By default, queries in MongoDB return all fields in matching documents.
 To limit the amount of data that MongoDB sends to applications, you can include a projection document to specify or restrict fields to return.
+- 1 means true and 0 means false
 ```javascript
 const query = [
 {title: "any title"},